 In "Minefield", however, it is T'Pol who pulls the name "Romulans" from a Vulcan database.
 So whether they knew the Romulans were their descendants or not, the Vulcans came up with a human name for another alien civilization?
 This does not make sense at all, unless we apply a good deal of additional conjecture.
 What T'Pol said may have been some Vulcan word that sounded to humans like "Romulan", and some human cartographer with a fondness of Roman culture may have decided that their planet should be Romulus, and the neighbor planet accordingly Remus.
 Or T'Pol quickly made "Romulans" as a reference to the already existing human planet name "Romulus", although such creativity seems quite unlikely.
 The error of the Vulcans coming up with a human name is not the first in the series, however.
 Already in "Broken Bow" the star system of Rigel was found in a Vulcan database, and both Hoshi and Archer were unaware of the existence of this quite prominent star in our night sky.

-In ENT: "Acquisition" first contact with the Ferengi is predated by no less than 213 years when a group of Ferengi raid Enterprise.
-This is a major problem regardless of the lame trick not to mention the word "Ferengi" in the whole episode.
+In ENT: "Acquisition", first contact with the Ferengi is predated by no less than 213 years when a group of Ferengi raid Enterprise.
+This is a continuity problem regardless of the lame trick not to mention the word "Ferengi" in the whole episode.

 In 2364, the Ferengi are unknown to Starfleet, as becomes obvious in Picard's negotiations with Administrator Zorn in TNG: "Encounter at Farpoint":